leonardehrenfried/blog/_posts/2015-08-08-scalajs-first-impressions.md

 However, the Scala compiler _is_ quite slow but you get used to it because it really helps you during development.
 Those sweet, sweet types are great!

-The compiler produces unreadable code which will make debugging harder but I've read that source maps are available.
-I haven't been able to make them work yet.
+The compiler produces unreadable code which will make debugging harder.
+<del>I've read that source maps are available, but I haven't been able to make them work
+yet.</del> Source maps do work and can help you debugging!

 ####Community